 How can physical therapy help?

 Physical Therapists provide various strategies to assist with preventing falls.
-Our therapists assist in prescribing exercises to improve strength, increase awareness of your body, practicing fall prevention techniques, improve confidence with functional activities, and educate on posture.
+Our therapists identify the contributing factors and then assist in prescribing exercises to improve strength, increase awareness of your body, practicing fall prevention techniques, improve confidence with functional activities, and educate on posture.
 We develop unique programs for each person depending on problems or impairments.
+Our therapists strive to make you feel more confident with your balance and reduce your future risk for falls.

 How can physical therapy help?

 Physical therapy can help address your mobility, including walking, navigating the home or community, and any aspect of your physical function.
-Therapists begin with a comprehensive clinical assessment involving multiple systems.
-From there, a customized exercise plan is made from the objective findings to address your impairments.
+Therapists begin with a comprehensive clinical examination involving multiple body systems.
+From there, a customized exercise plan is individualized to what impairments are found.
 Your therapist will educate you on your condition and how to deal with your impairments.
-The goal of neurological rehab is to achieve the highest level of function and independence possible while improving overall quality of life.
+The goal of neurological rehab is to achieve the highest level of function and independence possible while improving overall quality of life

-Vestibular rehabilitation is a form of therapy intended to address problems caused by vestibular disorders, primarily vertigo and dizziness, gaze instability, and/or imbalance and falls.
-The vestibular system includes parts of the inner ear and brain that control balance and eye movements.
+Vestibular rehabilitation is a form of therapy intended to address problems caused by vestibular disorders including: vertigo, disequilibrium, motion sensitivity, unsteadiness, gaze instability, and/or imbalance and falls.
+The vestibular system includes parts of the inner ear and brain that control balance, coordination, and direct eye movements.
 If this system is damaged by disease, aging, or injury, a vestibular disorder can result.

-Symptoms of a vestibular disorder can be terrifying, especially when many can mimic those of a stroke.
-Common symptoms include spinning or whirling or an illusion that the world is moving.
-Often times, issues with balance, nausea, visual disturbances, headaches, hearing loss, tinnitus, or pain can accompany symptoms of dizziness.
-These symptoms often require more physical and mental effort to continue usual activities which result in significant fatigue, thinking, memory, and concentration.
+Symptoms of a vestibular disorder can be terrifying, especially when many can significantly increase risk of falling or mimic those of a stroke.
+Common symptoms include room-spinning or whirling dizziness, feelings as if standing on a boat, unsteadiness, and fatigue.
+Often times, issues with balance, nausea, visual disturbances, headaches, hearing loss, tinnitus (ringing), or pain can accompany symptoms of dizziness.
+These symptoms often require more physical and mental effort to continue usual activities which result in significant impairments with thinking, memory, concentration, and constant fogginess.
 Oftentimes, anxiety and depression add to the stress of coping with a vestibular disorder.

 - Benign Positional Paroxysmal Vertigo (BPPV)